ngasull/well-auction/README.md

 ### Commands

-* `\wellauction attach` to create or updates an auction house by adding the type of item you're holding in your hand on sale.
+* `\wellauction attach` to create or update an auction house by adding the type of item you're holding in your hand on sale.
 Creates the shop inside the block you're looking at (right-click to open).
-* `\wellauction detach` to updates an auction house by detaching the type of item you're holding in your hand from sales.
+* `\wellauction detach` to update an auction house by detaching the type of item you're holding in your hand from sales.
 A shop without sales is removed.
 * `\wellauction remove` to remove an auction house from the block you're looking at.
 * `\wellauction list` lists the auction houses that exist.